What Would Anne Lamott Do?

 My husband looks at me as if I am drunk.
 The joke is getting funnier by the minute.
 I cannot contain myself.
 I laugh and laugh and laugh, until my stomach hurts, until tears are rolling down my face.

 I have been writing my entire life, and have been fortunate enough to even make writing part of my career, a privilege I do not take for granted.
-And while I desperately want to be a writer’s writer, I can’t tell you how easily I can sometimes get swept up in the tornado of marketing advice out there.
+And while I forever want to be a writer’s writer, I can still get swept up in the tornado of marketing advice out there.

 In Rembrandt Is In The Wind, Russ Ramsey writes,